kp-marczynski/hitchwiki-poi/README.md

     Angular CLI

 ### How to run on localhost
-    npm install && npm start
+    npm install && ionic serve

-Then the app will be available on [localhost:4200](localhost:4200)
+Then the app will be available on [localhost:8100](localhost:8100)

+## Changelog
+* 1.4.2 Users can download or generate kml files for each country.
+App can be used as PWA with locally cached kml files
+* 2.0.0 Introduced ionic.
+App can be installed on mobile.
+PWA is teporarily not available